top of page

 Piggery Remnants (1916-19)

 Remnants of the former piggery (1916-19) are located on the eastern side of Explorer’s Walk.
-All structures have been removed, however, the large, terraced area of land where the piggery stood retains concrete slabs and paths.
-Running along the downhill edge of the area is an off-form reinforced concrete wall with a cast iron pipe outlet and low walls forming a square concrete feature on its eastern side.
+All structures have been removed; however, the large, terraced area of land where the piggery stood retains concrete slabs and paths.
+Running along the downhill edge of the area is an off-form reinforced concrete wall with a cast-iron pipe outlet, and low walls form a square concrete feature on its eastern side.

 Dam (1950) and Pump House (by 1956)

-Its dam wall is a tall earth embankment with Explorer’s Walk running across its top and on its western side is a concrete outlet partially lined with stone emptying toward the river.
+The dam wall is a tall earth embankment with Explorer’s Walk running along its top, and on its western side is a concrete outlet partially lined with stone, discharging into the Brisbane River.

-A Pump House (by 1956) stands near the dam wall on the north side of the reservoir built to feed the nearby farm areas and the distant vegetable gardens north of the Male Patients Area, it is a small rectangular building with a gable roof.
+An empty Pump House stands near the dam wall on the north side of the reservoir, built to feed the nearby farm areas and the distant vegetable gardens north of the Male Patients Area.
+It is a small rectangular building with a gable roof.

 Later Farm Ward for Male Patients (c1964, Weeroona)

-The Farm Overseer’s House (1918), relocated from its original position nearby to the east to stand north of the Later Farm Ward for Male Patients, is a one-storey timber-framed and-clad residence with a hip roof.
-In its new location, it has been rotated to face northeast and has been raised high on steel and timber stumps.
-In 2020 it is vacant and used as a training centre for police.
+The Farm Overseer’s House was a residence erected in 1918 for the farm overseer when the farm ward was established.
+The building was constructed from materials from the former quarantine station on Peel Island, relocated from its original position nearby to the east, and now stands north of the later Farm Ward for Male Patients, and is a one-storey timber-framed and clad residence with a hip roof.
+In its new location, it has been rotated to face northeast and raised on steel and timber stumps.
+In 2020, it is vacant and used as a training centre for police.

 Early Farm Ward Kitchen and Dairy (1916)

-These two small masonry buildings stand on a raised island of land surrounded by a large lower area that has been flattened to form a driver training track for police.
+These two small masonry buildings stand on a raised island, surrounded by a large lower area that has been flattened to form a police driver training track.

-These buildings are the rear outbuildings for a large early farm ward that stood in front of them but has been demolished.
+These buildings are the rear outbuildings of a large early farmyard that stood in front of them, which has been demolished.

 The kitchen fireplace has been demolished.
-Changes that have been made that are not of state-level cultural heritage significance include: adding a verandah awning to the south side of the kitchen building and an awning between buildings, cutting a door into the north wall of the scullery to connect it to the heating room, and enclosing the verandah on the south end of the Dairy building and adding a small extension to its north end.
-The buildings have been converted for use as a staff kitchenette, toilets, and for storage for the track.
+Changes that have been made that have been made that are not heritage significance include: adding a verandah awning to the south side of the kitchen building and an awning between buildings, cutting a door into the north wall of the scullery to connect it to the heating room, and enclosing the verandah on the south end of the Dairy building and adding a small extension to its north end.
+The buildings have been converted into a staff kitchenette, toilets, and track storage.

 Do you need support?